MicrosoftDocs/winrt-api/windows.services.targetedcontent/targetedcontentsubscriptionoptions_cloudqueryparameters.md

 # Windows.Services.TargetedContent.TargetedContentSubscriptionOptions.CloudQueryParameters

 ## -description
-Gets a collection of Cloud Query parameters for a TargetedContentSubscription object.
+Gets a collection of Cloud Query parameters for the TargetedContentSubscription object.
 ## -property-value

 ## -remarks